What is hydraulic fracturing?

-The EMP assessment process is coordinated by DENR and is assessed by Northern Territory Government officers with the relevant skills and experience within the framework of the relevant Code of Practice and Guidelines being developed.
+The EMP assessment process is coordinated by DENR.
+EMP's are assessed by Northern Territory Government officers with the relevant skills and experience with reference to the Code of Practice for Onshore Petroleum Activities and relevant Guidelines.

-The EMP is presented to the NT EPA for independent review and assessment.
+The EMP is presented to the NT EPA for independent review and advice.

 The final decision about whether to approve an EMP is made by the Minister for Environment and Natural Resources.

 How long does it take for an EMP to be assessed?

 Once a draft EMP is submitted and accepted for assessment, there is a statutory timeframe of 90 days for a decision to be made.